-Role in therapy - Inhaled glucocorticosteroids are currently the most effective anti-inflammatory medications for the treatment of persistent asthma.
+Role in therapy -Inhaled glucocorticosteroids are currently the most effective anti-inflammatory medications for the treatment of persistent asthma.
 Studies have demonstrated their efficacy in reducing asthma symptoms, improving quality of life, improving lung function, decreasing airway hyperresponsiveness, controlling airway inflammation, reducing frequency and severity of exacerbations, and reducing asthma mortality.
 However, they do not cure asthma, and when they are discontinued deterioration of clinical control follows within weeks to months in a proportion of patients.

 Inhaled glucocorticosteroids differ in potency and bioavailability, but because of relatively flat dose-response relationships in asthma relatively few studies have been able to confirm the clinical relevance of these differences.
 Figure 3-1 lists approximately equipotent doses of different inhaled glucocorticosteroids based upon the available efficacy literature, but the categorization into dosage categories does not imply that clear dose-response relationships have been demonstrated for each drug.
 The efficacy of some products varies when administered via different inhaler devices.
 Most of the benefit from inhaled glucocorticosteroids is achieved in adults at relatively low doses, equivalent to 400 ug of budesonide per day.
 Increasing to higher doses provides little further benefit in terms of asthma control but increases the risk of side effects.
 However, there is marked individual variability of responsiveness to inhaled glucocorticosteroids and because of this and the recognized poor adherence to treatment with inhaled glucocorticosteroids, many patients will require higher doses to achieve full therapeutic benefit.
-As tobacco smoking reduces the responsiveness to inhaled glucocorticosteroids nay be required in patients who smoke.
+As tobacco smoking reduces the responsiveness to inhaled glucocorticosteroids, higher doses may be required in patients who smoke.

-Drug Low Daily Dose (μg) Medium Daily Dose (μg) High Daily Dose (μg) Beclomethasone dipropionate 200 - 500 >500 - 1000 >1000 - 2000 Budesonide 200 - 400 >400 - 800 >800 - 1600 Ciclesonide 80 - 160 >160 - 320 >320 - 1280 Flunisolide 500 - 1000 >1000 - 2000 >2000 Fluticasone propionate 100 - 250 >250 - 500 >500 - 1000 Mometasone furoate 200 - 400 >400 - 800 >800 - 1200 Triamcinolone acetonide 400 - 1000 >1000 - 2000 >2000
+Figure 3-1.
+Estimated Equipotent Daily Doses of Inhaled Glucocorticosteriods for Adults Drug Low Daily Dose (μg) Medium Daily Dose (μg) High Daily Dose (μg) Beclomethasone dipropionate - CFC 200-500 >500-1000 >1000-2000 Beclomethasone dipropionate - HFA 100 - 250 >250 - 500 >500 - 1000 Budesonide 200-400 >400-800 >800-1600 Ciclesonide 80-160 >160-320 >320-1280 Flunisolide 500-1000 >1000-2000 >2000 Fluticasone propionate 100-250 >250-500 >500-1000 Mometasone furoate 200 ≥400 ≥800 Triamcinolone acetonide 400-1000 >1000-2000 >2000

-† Comparisons based upon efficacy data.
+Comparisons based on efficacy data

-‡ Patients considered for high daily doses except for short periods should be referred to a specialist for assessment to consider alternative combinations of controllers.
+\Patients considered for high daily doses except for short periods should be referred to a specialist for assessment to consider alternative combinations of controllers.
 Maximum recommended doses are arbitrary but with prolonged use are associated with increased risk of systemic side effects.

-\ Approved for once-daily dosing in mild patients.
+\Approved for once-daily dosing in mild patients